 Interest in intensive lamb finishing, defined as any system that aims to optimise lamb growth, has increased across Australia in recent years.
-While industry demand for information is increasing the number of evidence-based recommendations and guidelines available to producers and industry are limited.
-Many guidelines have evolved from a base of 'trial and error' in combination with anecdotal information supported by a small amount of fragmented research.
+While industry demand for information is increasing, the number of evidence-based recommendations and guidelines available to producers and industry are limited.
+This guide provides information on the most important aspects of intensive lamb finishing specifically relating to growth.
+Key topics include running a viable finishing system, nutrition, animal health and welfare, management and marketing.